sierrajulietromeo/APA1-PrimerProblems/primer4/primer4.md

 ### Additional Considerations:

 1. Error Handling: Ensure that your methods handle errors gracefully (e.g., trying to add a product with a duplicate ID).
-1. Testing: Write comprehensive tests to verify the functionality of your extended inventory management system.
+1. Testing: Update `primer4.test.js` verify the functionality of your extended inventory management system.
 1. Code Quality: Adhere to the provided programming standards for clear, maintainable code.